Oklahoma Highway Safety Office

 The Oklahoma Highway Safety Office (OHSO) is an agency of the State of Oklahoma responsible for promoting highway safety.
 The OHSO is responsible for developing an annual statewide Highway Safety Plan to decrease fatalities and injuries on Oklahoma roadways.
 The OHSO is a division of the Oklahoma Department of Public Safety.

 The OHSO is supervised by the Oklahoma Secretary of Safety and Security, who is the Governor's Representative for Highway Safety, and under the direct administrative control of the Director of Highway Safety, who is a career civil servant of the State government.
-The current Highway Safety Representative is John Scully and the current Highway Safety Director is Paul Harris.
+The current Highway Safety Representative is Tim Tipton and the current Highway Safety Director is Paul Harris.

 The Highway Safety Office was created in 1967 during the term of Governor Dewey F. Bartlett.

 Leadership

 The Highway Safety Office located within the Oklahoma Department of Public Safety.
 As such, the Office is under the supervision of the Secretary of Safety and Security, and the Commissioner of Public Safety.